 Kk Kelvin Formation, undivided (upper Lower Cretaceous) - Shown on cross section only.
-Sandstone, siltstone, and conglomerate of the upper member thins to the west and south, from about 4260 feet (1300 m) thick in Turner Hollow area east of Coalville to about 1540 feet (470 m) thick near head of Parleys Canyon, and limestone, sandstone, siltstone, and conglomerate of the underlying Parleys Member is about 165 feet (50 m) thick in this area (Bryant, 1990).
+Sandstone, siltstone, and minor conglomerate of the upper member thins to the west and south, from about 4260 feet (1300 m) thick in Turner Hollow area east of Coalville to about 1540 feet (470 m) thick near head of Parleys Canyon; limestone, sandstone, siltstone, and conglomerate of the underlying Parleys Member is about 165 feet (50 m) thick near Parleys Canyon (Bryant, 1990), but Anderson (in preparation) reported the basal interval is dominated by conglomerate in the Rockport area and is about 600 to 750 feet (180-230 m) thick.